 Amid all this was Tim Kring’s series which for one year managed to become the next big thing for legitimate reasons.
-Hindsight might dictate that it was another disappointment, and Heroes certainly had similar issues to Flash Forward and NBC’s 2010 series The Event in the sense that it could never fulfil that early promise, but the difference with Heroes was that it started with a genuinely brilliant season that suggested that we were in the presence of something really good that in the end ended up being a series that should have been a one and done season.
+Hindsight might dictate that it was another disappointment, and Heroes certainly had similar issues to Flash Forward and NBC’s 2010 series The Event in the sense that it could never fulfil its early promise, but the difference with Heroes was that it started with a genuinely brilliant first season that suggested that we were in the presence of something really good that in the end ended up being a series that should have been a one-and-done season.

 Arriving as it did in 2006, Heroes was a series that was both of its time and somewhat ahead of it.
 Superheroes were in the process of starting to proliferate in a more overt way into the pop cultural landscape, and while the decade so far had given audiences the initial batch of X-Men films, Sam Raimi’s first two Spider-Man films, Wesley Snipes as Blade and the first of Christopher Nolan’s Batman trilogy, we were still two years away from the debut of Iron Man and with it the Marvel Cinematic Universe and the phenomenal success of The Dark Knight which are seen as the point when the genre and Hollywood’s adaptations of myriad comic book properties would become less of a sub-genre and more of a fully fledged genre in its own right.

-The series is one that while not based on any particular comic book, is awash in references to the medium and revels in a narrative that plays around in storylines that featured contributions from comic book writer and future head of Marvel Television Jeph Loeb (who was coming off a writing stint on Smallville at this point) and the art work of Tim Sale which was part and parcel of the series’ world.
+While Heroes was not based on any particular comic book, it was awash in references to the medium and revels in a narrative that played around in storylines that featured contributions from comic book writer and future head of Marvel Television Jeph Loeb (who was coming off a writing stint on Smallville at this point) and the art work of Tim Sale which was a large part of the series’ storylines.
 Even that combination indicated a clear willingness of the series to acknowledge the comic book world what with Sale and Loeb having collaborated on Batman story The Long Halloween.